When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 The following are the advantages of automating the method of bank reconciliation using accounting tools or software:

-- An actual time and effort saver; It does not matter if the number of transactions ranges from 30 to 3000, the investment of efforts in the procedure is the same.
+- Time and effort saver: It does not matter if the number of transactions ranges from 30 to 3000, the investment of efforts in the procedure is the same.

-- To figure out and detect unrecognized transactions becomes easier; Transactions like bank interest or fees/charges are familiar once you use an automated tool.
+- Detecting unrecognized transactions: Transactions like bank interest or fees/charges are familiar once you use an automated tool.

 How Profitbooks Can Help You?